 How You Can Help

 You may be interested in making a donation of clothing, school supplies, toys, or other items to help the children you see in the news; or perhaps this child’s needs are being taken care of and you would like to help one of the many other children who are waiting.
-If so, please contact the Community Initiatives Specialist in your region - they will connect you with an organization near you that provides resources to our children.
+If so, please contact the community engagement coordinator in your region - they will connect you with an organization near you that provides resources to our children.

 Thank you for your concern and interest in helping “children in the news.”
 It is individuals and families like you who make a difference in the lives of children who, through no fault of their own, find themselves in very difficult situations and in need of loving and caring families to call their own.